For sellers

 Marketing

-Professional photography, drone aerials where they help, every major portal, RE/MAX's relocation network, and Laura's personal outreach to agents working active buyers in your range.
+Professional photography, drone aerials where they help, every major portal, RE/MAX's network, and Laura's direct outreach to agents with active buyers in your range.

 05